Thank you for your interest in ACUE.

 When does ACUE happen?

-The program begins week 5 of the Fall Semester, 2020, and concludes December 20, 2020 (12-week program).
+The program begins week 4 of the Spring Semester, 2021, and concludes May 23, 2021 (12-week program).
 The program is facilitated entirely online, using ACUE's specific Canvas!
 There are some synchronous events, like the program orientation and pinning ceremonies, which CETL hosts through Zoom.
 These events are to help you connect to the large ACUE communities on campus.
 Following ACUE's new Microcredential pattern, a cohort will run from 8 to 12 weeks long.
 This is to help give faculty the greatest flexibility to plan, practice, and implement the techniques, eventually leading to the 25 modules necessary for the certificate.
 Usually, you can expect to participate in 8 to 9 modules per Microcredential.

 What do I have to do?

 You MUST be teaching during the program to participate so you are able to practice these techniques in your classroom.
 You should expect to actively participate in the modules by, watching video content, reading about best practices and techniques, and discussing scenarios and what you learned.
 We estimate each module takes about an hour to view online content and then about another two hours of planning, incorporating, and reflecting on one effective teaching practice in your class, totaling about 3 hours per week.

 What do I earn?

 Faculty who complete multiple ACUE microcredentials are awarded ACUE’s Certificate in Effective Teaching Practices.
 A nationally recognized, full course certificate for your file and robust professional development (a cost of $1200), free to you.
 Please know that no modules or badges expire, so they can be combined and added to later.
 All these records are kept by ACUE.

 When's the next cohort?